pkinney/horde/examples/counter/README.md

 1
 ```

-In order to demonstrate race conditions (as mentioned in [https://github.com/derekkraan/horde/issues/22]), there is a `Demo` module that makes sample calls rapidly, which (using the `:via` method) will sometimes catch `Horde.Registry` and `Horde.Supervisor` out of sync due to eventual consistency of the Registry.
+In order to demonstrate race conditions (as mentioned in [https://github.com/derekkraan/horde/issues/22]), there is a `Demo` module that makes sample calls rapidly, which will sometimes catch `Horde.Registry` and `Horde.Supervisor` out of sync due to eventual consistency of the Registry.

 ```
 iex(count1@127.0.0.1)7> Demo.go_via()